rickhull/mruby/doc/limitations.md

 Please help to improve it by submitting your findings.

+## No require

+mruby does not have a `require` method.
+When a .rb file is processed by the mruby interpreter, all ruby code must be in that one file or else built into mruby interpreter, typically via mgems.
+This has a substantial effect on how mruby projects are organized.

 ## ```1/2``` gives ```0.5```

 Since mruby does not have ```Bignum```, bigger integers are represented